-Admission to the professional program in architecture is competitive and begins after completion of lower-division requirements, as described in "Admission," on this page and "Degree Requirements," page 131.
-The professional program includes two years of upper-division study leading to the Bachelor of Science in Design (B.S.D.) and two years of graduate study leading to the Master of Architecture, as described in "Upper-Division Professional Program," on this page.
+Admission to the professional program in architecture is competitive and begins after completion of lower-division requirements, as described in "Admission," on this page and "Degree Requirements," page 138.
+The professional program includes two years of upper-division study leading to the B.S.D. and two years of graduate study leading to the M.Arch., as described in "Upper-Division Professional Program," on this page.

-Applicants who already hold a bachelor's degree in another field should apply to the 3+ year Master of Architecture degree program.
+Applicants who already hold a bachelor's degree in another field should apply to the 3+ year M.Arch. degree program.
 See the Graduate Catalog for more information.